|Guide||♦||2 Triplogs||0 Topics|

 Treat with Respect

 The pilots were a father and son team, George and Greg Stell.
-The retardant-heavy aircraft was fighting a forest fire (the so-called Lindsey Fire) near Safford, AZ on June 27, 1974, when one of the wings caught a tree during a slurry drop and crashed.
-Both Stells were killed in the horrific crash.
+The retardant-heavy aircraft was fighting a forest fire (the so-called Lindsey Fire) near Safford, AZ, on June 27, 1974, when one of the wings caught a tree during a slurry drop and crashed.
+Unfortunately, both Stells were killed in the horrific crash.
 The result was an unfortunate loss to the aerial firefighting community of a skilled pilot and his 20-something son (Greg was flying at the time of the crash).

-The plane crashed down an unnamed ridge line, spreading parts for hundreds of yards along the flight path.
-The debris field, which is clearly visible at 12S 588662, 3620664 on Google Earth, remains largely undisturbed on land managed by the USFS southwest of West Peak.
-About 25 feet of tail section and control surfaces and outer wing panels are the most recognizable pieces that still remain.
+The plane crashed down an unnamed ridgeline, spreading parts for hundreds of yards along the flight path.
+The debris field, which is visible at 12S 588662, 3620664 on Google Earth, remains largely undisturbed on land managed by the USFS southwest of West Peak.
+About 25 feet of tail section and control surfaces and outer wing panels remain the most recognizable pieces.
 The debris field is huge, with one wing visible up the slope (at 12S 588775, 3620744) about 375 feet from the tail section.
 It's not likely that the pieces will be removed anytime soon as USFS sees it as a memorial to aerial firefighters killed in the line of duty.
 Another, probably more practical reason is that the size and weight of many of the items remaining on the hillside are too heavy and expensive to move.

 This is a unique destination where a real-life tragedy took place.
 Please treat the area with the respect it deserves.
 Take time to view and reflect, then retrace your steps.